josephsenior/Grinta-Agent/docs/api/typescript-sdk.md

 ---

-**The TypeScript SDK provides a fully type-safe, modern interface for building OpenHands-powered applications!**
+**The TypeScript SDK provides a fully type-safe, modern interface for building Forge-powered applications!**